UBIX.Network (UBX) Price Reaches $0.0003 on Major Exchanges

-UBIX.Network (CURRENCY:UBX) traded down 7.9% against the US dollar during the twenty-four hour period ending at 0:00 AM E.T. on January 20th.
-UBIX.Network has a total market capitalization of $14.93 million and $2.70 million worth of UBIX.Network was traded on exchanges in the last 24 hours.
-One UBIX.Network coin can currently be bought for about $0.0003 or 0.00000001 BTC on major exchanges.
-During the last week, UBIX.Network has traded 13.8% lower against the US dollar.
+UBIX.Network (CURRENCY:UBX) traded up 9.3% against the dollar during the 1 day period ending at 18:00 PM E.T. on January 23rd.
+UBIX.Network has a total market capitalization of $11.63 million and $1.62 million worth of UBIX.Network was traded on exchanges in the last 24 hours.
+During the last seven days, UBIX.Network has traded down 33.4% against the dollar.
+One UBIX.Network coin can currently be purchased for $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.